plr7edu/obsidian-vaults/MY-SECOND-BRAIN/Android/Use Termux in Termial Using SSH Server.md

 7. Type the command to connect your termux with your Terminal

-> ssh username@your-Ip-asdress -p portnumber
+> ssh username@your-Ip-address -p portnumber

 Examaple :